Jusarine/ArtSchool/README.md

 # ArtSchool
 Website of the art school that allows you easy search and enroll in courses.
 You can see all neccessary information about course, your teacher and classmates.
-Also, in gallery there are photos from our students and teachers.
+Also, in gallery there are photos from students and teachers.

 ## Built with
 * Spring Framework